openwdl/wdl/SPEC.md

 * Declarations in the workflow `input` section.
 * Declarations in the body of the workflow.
 * Calls in the workflow.
-* Declarations and call outputs that are exported from nested scopes within the workflow (i.e. `scatter` and `if` blocks).
+* Declarations and call outputs that are exported from nested scopes within the workflow (i.e., scatters and conditionals).

 Just like in the task scope, all declarations in the workflow scope can reference each other, and the `output` section is a nested scope that has access to - but cannot be accessed from - the workflow scope.